Skin contact: Respectability, desire and the repression of sexuality

 Anjali Walisinghe is Sri Lankan but has lived in Australia all her life.
 For her, body shaming at school and looks from her aunties distorted her understanding of healthy desire.
 The restrictions placed on bodies perpetuate an unhealthy level of repression.

 Our bodies, our skin and our chosen identities are constantly criticised; as though, the exposure of skin is a direct marker for sex and sexuality.
-The patrolling of female bodies meant that female sexuality, regardless of its orientation, is also patrolled and exterminated.
-Female sexuality as an independent identity is absent.
+The patrolling of women’s bodies meant that women’s sexuality, regardless of its orientation, is also patrolled and exterminated.
+Women’s sexuality as an independent identity is absent.

 The absence of women’s sexuality started in the absence of a sex education class in school.
 I recall in a class about reproduction in biology, our teachers talked about reproduction and removed the humanity and intimacy from sex.
 I also remember a text book of “General Information” in Year 7.